-Whilst in live projection view, you will see Centre Coordinate System on the context toolbar.
+Whilst in live projection view, you will see Center Coordinate System on the context toolbar.

 To change the middle origin point of the unmapped image, pan the view around and choose a new view point.
-Click Centre Coordinate System, then from the Layer menu, choose Live Projection>Remove Projection.
-The unmapped image's centre point will now have changed.
+Click Center Coordinate System, then from the Layer menu, choose Live Projection>Remove Projection.
+The unmapped image's center point will now have changed.

 To exit live projection and convert the image back to equirectangular mapping: